buildkite/elastic-ci-stack-for-aws/README.md

 If you want to use [AWS ECR](https://aws.amazon.com/ecr/) instead of Docker Hub there's no need to worry about credentials, you simply ensure that your agent machines have the necessary IAM roles and permissions.

 For all other services you’ll need to perform your own `docker login` commands using the `env` hook.

+## Updating Your Stack

+To update your stack to the latest version, use CloudFormation's stack update tools with this url `https://s3.amazonaws.com/buildkite-aws-stack/aws-stack.json`

+After updating the stack you may need to recycle your machines by changing the auto-scale groups to 0, and then back to the desired number.

 ## Reading Instance and Agent Logs